ausbernard/grokking-algorithms-study-group/week-02-selection_sort/notes/notes.md

 18. In your own words:
     Why do arrays *feel* faster than linked lists in practice, even when both can be O(n)?

+### Bonus (Optional)
+Explain the difference between arrays and linked lists using:
+- a real-world analogy
+- a diagram
+- or a short code example